-My exclusive domain, Raj Speaker tells SC on disqualification proceedings
+Rajasthan crisis: Speaker’s plea to be heard by SC tomorrow

 New Delhi, July 22: The Speaker of the Rajasthan Assembly has moved the Supreme Court challenging the order of the Rajasthan High Court that has directed that the disqualification proceedings be kept in abeyance.
+The petition will be taken up tomorrow.

 His contention is that the the notice issued to the 19 rebel MLAs of the Congress, including Sachin Pilot on disqualification petition is part of the Assembly proceedings and hence cannot be interfered within the interim by the HC.
 He also contends that the HC could not have interfered with the proceedings by ordering a deferment till July 24.